jsheridanwells/D3-Demo/README.md

 // holds OpenWeatherMap.org api key
 let api = '[YOUR API KEY]';
 ```
-Once your API key is saved, if you refresh the browser, open your developer tools console, and enter a zipcode in the input field, you should see a console log with data received from OpenWeatherMap.org.
+Once your API key is saved, if you refresh the browser, open your developer tools console, and enter a zip code in the input field, you should see a console log with data received from OpenWeatherMap.org.